-Stand on the street is a play designed for an immersive experience of street food in India by Aruna Ganesh Ram, artistic director of Visual Respiration.
+Stand on the street is a play designed for an immersive experience of street food in India.
+The experience was designed to be multi sensorial with an immersive street environment set supported with sound scapes and real street food served as part of the performance.
 Conceptually, the play is designed to heighten each of the senses touch-see-hear-smell-taste, to create a concentrated experience of street food and the stories around it.
 The challenge was to bring that experience in a 30ft x 30ft room.
 Further, the brief was to design a set that is also portable in its form and can be easily be set up anywhere.

 The show was premiered at Serendipity Arts Festival, Goa in 2017 and has travelled across states in India since.
 The portable set design has been used for over 64 shows and continues to be a part of this play.